grzesiek-worek/Selenide/README.md

 - verify heading by CssSelector
 - verify visible element by xPath
 - verify multiple element - check exception element from menu
+- find and fill form and verify alert

 ### ... project in progress ...